-Now that Southwest has officially started flights to Hawaii, if you’re planning a Hawaiian vacation on the airline anytime soon, there are some things you should know.
+If you’re planning a Hawaiian vacation on the airline anytime soon and want to fly Southwest, there are some things you should know about Southwest Hawaii flights.

 11 Things You Need to Know About Southwest Hawaii Flights

-1. Southwest Flies to 3 Hawaiian Airports (4th and 5th coming soon)
+1. Southwest Flies to 5 Hawaiian Airports

-- Oahu (HNL)
+- Honolulu – Oahu (HNL)

-- Maui (OGG)
+- Kahului – Maui (OGG)

-- Island of Hawaii (ITO)
+- Hilo – Island of Hawaii (ITO)

-2. Fly Nonstop From 2 West Coast Airports
+2. Fly Nonstop From 5 West Coast Airports

-- San Diego (we’re excited about this one!)
+- San Diego

 To fly to Hawaii from the West Coast, you’re looking at about 5 hours and 40 minutes, according to the Southwest website.

-There’s also a bit of a hiccup if you’re flying to/from the East coast.
-You may need to separately book your flights to the California city and then from the California city on to Hawaii.
+You will likely need to separately book your flights to the California city and then from the California city on to Hawaii.

-5. Fares Started at $49 or 1,950 Points Per Way
+5. Fares for Southwest Hawaii Flights Started at $49 or 1,950 Points Per Way!

 Amazingly, fares originally started from the West Coast as low as $49 per way — to Hawaii!!
 CRAZY!!